functionless/eventual-website/docs/reference/unit-testing.md

 ## `TestEnvironment`

 The `TestEnvironment` is the core of Eventual's testing capabilities.
-It allows you to control how time progresses in a test environment, mock activity responses or send mock events and signals, etc.
+It allows you to control how time progresses in a test environment, mock task responses or send mock events and signals, etc.

 ### Create a new `TestEnvironment`